FoneBone94/Agent_R/README.md

 I will coment back on an issue as to a fix or whatnot so feel free to check there if you are having issues!

-Issues that are considered to be fixed will be closed as to not clutter the main area so looking the colsed section first befor posting!
+Issues that are considered to be fixed will be closed as to not clutter the main area so look in the closed section first before posting!

 DOWNLOAD
 --------